 - Transnational solidarity and collective identities in the public sphere

 Work package 5 is devoted to the assessment and cross-country comparison of European solidarity in the public sphere.
 Here, the aim is to study public claims-making and the underlying ideas and norms of solidarity discussed in the mainstream mass media and online media.
 In particular, we seek to identify the extent to which European solidarity is granted public awareness and recognition, and what claims on behalf of or against European solidarity are made, and by whom.
 Moreover, we aim to understand the discursive construction, reproduction or corrosion of European solidarity in all its contentiousness.
 Finally, we wish to show how claims and discourses about European solidarity are related to debates about European identities and cultures, and what effects contentions between various allegiances have.
-These findings will help to understand better if and to what extend public discourses, collective images and public opinions might have an inhibiting or beneficial impact on transnational solidarity at the individual and organisational levels.
+These findings will help to understand better if and to what extent public discourses, collective images and public opinions might have an inhibiting or beneficial impact on transnational solidarity at the individual and organisational levels.

 - Pilot study: Identifying and developing appealing, effective and sustainable practices for transnational solidarity